SoheylaMoghadam/Sensor-performance-analytics/README.md

 # Sensor Performance Analytics | Industrial IoT & KPI Monitoring

 In this project, I built a monitoring framework for CNC manufacturing equipment using multi-sensor industrial data.
-The goal was to move beyond simple anomaly detection and create a health scoring system that highlights degradation trends before failure occurs.
+The goal was to go beyond simple anomaly detection and create a health scoring system that shows degradation trends before failures happen.

-The final model integrates vibration behavior, temperature drift, and alert concentration into a single Machine Health Index (0–100).
-By incorporating vibration velocity (rate of change), the model became more sensitive to rapid degradation patterns.
+The model combines vibration behavior, temperature drift, and alert concentration into a single Machine Health Index (0–100).
+By including vibration velocity (rate of change), it became more sensitive to gradual and rapid performance drifts.

-As a result, the system detected a performance decline approximately 3 hours before the recorded critical failure event.
+As a result, the system was able to detect performance decline about 3 hours before critical failure events.

   ![Industrial Sensor Anomaly Detection](images/sensor_anomaly_detection.png)